Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Creating dependency: “You need to come every week” with no plan for independence

-- Actual treatment time significantly less than scheduled
+- Actual routine time significantly less than scheduled

 Good Signs